SeisComP/mainx/apps/gui-qt/scmvx/descriptions/scmvx.rst

 ------

-Events are shown as they arrive in real time and may be interactively loaded from database.
+Events are shown as they arrive in real time and may be interactively loaded from database and filtered thereafter in the Events tab.
 During startup events from within a period of time are loaded and shown according the configuration of :confval:`readEventsNotOlderThan`.
 More events are added in real time as they arrive.
 Historic events can be loaded from database for time spans and other filter criteria.
-The loaded events can sorted interactively by clicking on the table header.
+The loaded events can be sorted interactively by clicking on the table header.
-Events out of scope can be hidden based on region, event type of agency ID.
+Events out of scope can be hidden based on region, event type or agency ID.
 In contrast to other event lists, e.g. in :ref:`scolv` or :ref:`scesv`, this event list only gives access to parameter of the preferred but no other origins of events.